 Sustainable Gravel Garden Design, Stansted Essex

-This gravel garden design project in Stansted, Essex was inspired by the pioneering work of Beth Chatto, whose iconic garden in Essex demonstrated how beautiful planting can thrive in dry conditions without the need for irrigation.
-Her philosophy of working with the natural conditions of a site formed the starting point for this design.
+This sustainable gravel garden design project in Stansted, Essex was inspired by the pioneering work of Beth Chatto, whose iconic Essex gravel garden demonstrated how beautiful planting can thrive naturally in dry conditions without the need for excessive irrigation.

 The Brief